Updated: Jul 26

 The Goodway The Goodway has an amazing track record that over 95% of all donated items get re-sold or recycled.
 By simply donating goods and shopping at The Goodway, Kingston residents are directly helping their community and diverting unused items away from landfill.
 They also have a clothing and small items donation bin located at St. Lawrence College at entrance E28.
 Be sure to mark your items as 'to be recycled' so they don't think they're sellable items.

-Brand Take-Back Programs
+Look Into Brand Take-Back Programs

 A few brands are leading the way in this initiative, and I hope to see more in the future.
 Patagonia only accepts Patagonia-brand items but will accept ALL items.
 It’s always worth checking if your favourite brand has a return program, and asking them to start one if they don’t—customer pressure makes a difference!

 Nike, Reuse-A-Shoe Nike collects old athletic shoes from any brand that they grind up and use to create courts, fields, tracks and playgrounds. *Nike’s Reuse-A-Shoe accepts any brand of athletic sneakers, but cannot currently recycle sandals, dress shoes, boots or any shoe with metal (cleats or spikes).